rundeck/docs/docs/api/rundeck-api.md

 ### Create or Update Configurations ####
     POST api/36/config/save
 Create or update configs and properties.
-Invalid config data is ignored.
+POST fails if any configs are invalid.

 **Request:**